jrnn/wackpackr/docs/implementation.md

 [INTRODUCE AND LINK THE RELEVANT CLASSES HERE?]

-##### LZSS (Lempel–Ziv–Storer–Szymanski)
+#### LZSS (Lempel–Ziv–Storer–Szymanski)

-LZSS achieves compression by replacing recurring patterns in the data with back- references to an earlier occurrence.
+LZSS achieves compression by replacing recurring patterns in the data with back-references to an earlier occurrence.
 A back-reference simply is a pair of
 numbers: *offset* and *length*.
 Offset tells how many bytes to backtrack in the data, and length tells how many bytes to read from that position.
 In other words, a back-reference states that "the next *length* bytes are the same ones